MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 - :ref:`binning_method` (``surface_method='binning'``)

-  Atoms are assigned to bins on a regular grid and the height of each bin is set to the mean :math:`z`-coordinate of its atoms.
+  Atoms are assigned to bins on a regular grid and the height at each bin centre is set to the mean :math:`z`-coordinate of the atoms in that bin.
 Partial derivatives are estimated numerically from the discrete height field using :func:`numpy.gradient` with the physical bin spacing.
   See :mod:`~membrane_curvature.binning_surface` for details.

+- :ref:`binning_nearest_method` (``surface_method='binning_nearest'``)

+  Grid corners are placed on a regular grid and the height at each grid corner is set to the :math:`z`-coordinate of the nearest lipid in the :math:`xy` plane.
+  Partial derivatives   are estimated numerically from the discrete height field using :func:`numpy.gradient` with the physical bin spacing.
+  See :mod:`~membrane_curvature.binning_nearest_surface` for details.

 .. _fourier_method: